Introduction to connectors and data stores

 You can pause, and resume, both full syncs and incremental syncs:

-• When you pause a sync type, the connector cancels ongoing syncs of that type and stops scheduling new syncs of that type.
+• When you pause a sync type, the data store cancels ongoing syncs of that type and stops scheduling new syncs of that type.

-• When you resume a sync type, the connector schedules the new sync based on the last scheduled sync time, but does not continue the previously interrupted sync.
+• When you resume a sync type, the data store schedules the new sync based on the last scheduled sync time, but does not continue the previously interrupted sync.

-For example, if you pause full sync while a full sync is occurring, the connector cancels that sync; if you later resume full sync, the connector automatically schedules a new full sync according to the full sync schedule.
+For example, if you pause full sync while a full sync is occurring, the data store cancels that sync.
+If you later resume full sync, the data store automatically schedules a new full sync according to the full sync schedule.

 Choose a data sync frequency that aligns with the volume of records fetched and the recommended queries per second (QPS).